Eudora Welty House

-The Eudora Welty House & Garden, at 1119 Pinehurst Street in Jackson, Mississippi, was the home of author Eudora Welty for nearly 80 years.
-It was built by her parents in 1925.
+The Eudora Welty House & Garden is a historic house museum located at 1119 Pinehurst Street in Jackson, Mississippi.
+It was the home of author Eudora Welty for nearly 80 years.

+Overview

+The home was built by her parents in 1925.
+The author lived in the home from age 16 until her death in 2001.
 Welty and her mother built and tended to the garden located at the side and back of the home over decades.
 Welty could often be found writing in her bedroom or on the porch, which frequently hosted her peers in writing.

+Welty willed the property to the state of Mississippi after her death, including her various personal possessions, furniture, artwork, and library.
 The house was first declared a Mississippi Landmark in 2001, added to the National Register of Historic Places in 2002, and declared a National Historic Landmark in 2004.